Living with a Deficit

 Strangely enough, I felt really anxious when it came to breaking the news to my parents because I did want to continue doing it and lessen their monthly expenses, but not at the expense of incurring debt and jeopardizing my own family's financial security.
 To make a long story short, the "break-up" was worse in my head than it was in reality.
 My mom, the CFO, was totally cool with my announcement and promised that she would reimburse what I paid when I handled their bills.
 I'm honestly not expecting any reimbursement though because I didn't do all that with repayment in mind.
 Furthermore, my mom never even asked how much I actually spent for the past 2 years, so I'm chalking the offer of reimbursement up to small talk.

 While I was willing to cut ties when it came to my parents' bills, I wasn't as willing to let go of my monthly sponsorship to Tapulanga Foundation.
 With Php1,500 a month, I sponsor a child's tuition fee for a year in a private school.
-The Foundation is ran directly by the people who run the school, so it's not a mammoth institution where a huge percent of your donation goes to administrative costs.
+The Foundation is managed by the people who run the school, so it's not a mammoth institution where a huge percent of your donation goes to administrative costs.
 Majority of the Tapulanga scholars are children of the sugarcane plantation workers and these kids have big dreams, foremost of which is to help their own families financially.
 With all the f*cked up things happening around us, I choose to align myself with those who continue to persevere and help those who need it the most.
 That's my tribe right there.

 I also refused to cut down on my helps' salaries because I didn't want to shortchange the women who not only take care of my family, but also indirectly help me reach my dreams.